-Advanced levels of gum disease may be hard to combat, but there are several ways to keep this progressive gum disease off the charts during the initial stages.
+Advanced levels of gum disease may be hard to combat, but there are several ways to keep this progressive disease from getting worse.
 Your routine dental checkups play a vital role in eliminating and controlling any signs of developing gum disease.
 Failing to do so can lead the way for the bacteria to grow and infect several other tissues of the gums.

-The signs are symptoms of gum disease are:
+The signs and symptoms of gum disease may include:

-Gingivitis is the first stage of your gum disease.
-It mainly occurs when bacterial plaque does not leave your oral cavity.
-Gingivitis is easily reversible by adhering to regular brushing and flossing.
-Professional cleaning at the dentist's office can assure its removal.
+Characterized by red, inflamed gum tissue, gingivitis is the first stage of gum disease.
+It mainly occurs when bacterial plaque is not cleaned daily from your oral cavity.
+Gingivitis is reversible with regular dental cleanings and by good dental home care, including flossing and brushing at least twice a day.